tsdconseil/opencv-demonstrator/doc/build-instructions.md

 written).
 - There is another data folder that will be used by the application, where user specific files will be stored (application journal, application configuration, language selection).
 This folder may be:
-- ~/.ocvdemo on Linux, where ~ is the current user home folder
+  * ~/.ocvdemo on Linux, where ~/ is the current user home folder.
-- c:/appdata/.../current user/.../roaming/ocvdemo on Windows (the exact path is dependent on Windows version).
+  * c:/appdata/.../current user/.../roaming/ocvdemo on Windows (the exact path is dependent on Windows version).